Dudeson/nbl-test/README.md

 ## Configuration

-y default, the application uses the configuration from `surveyConfig/survey1.json` which corresponds to the test task design.
+By default, the application uses the configuration from `surveyConfig/survey1.json` which corresponds to the test task design.
 I've added `surveyConfig/survey2.json` to demonstrate examples of more complex conditions.
 You can switch config filename in the `getSurvey.ts`.
-I created that as an async method asuming config will be fetched from BE
+I created that as an async method asuming config will be fetched from BE.
+To keep things simple, I'm using only string values for now.
+In the future, this can be extended to support numbers, dates, and booleans.

 ## Dynamic variables & conditions

-To keep things simple, I’ve used only string values for now.
-In the future, this can be extended to support numbers, dates, and booleans.

 You can use logical & math expressions in screen `title` and `nextScreen.conditions`.
 In `title` you can use `{#if %expression%} %content% {/if}` to dynamically display text and also variables like `{var}` to display the values from previous answers: